Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 document are to be interpreted as described in [@!RFC8174].

-* Privacy-enabling DNS server: A DNS server that implements DNS- over-TLS [RFC7858] and may optionally implement DNS-over-DTLS [RFC8094].
-The server should also offer at least one of the credentials described in Section 8 and implement the (D)TLS profile described in Section 9 of [@?I-D.ietf-dprive-dtls-and-tls-profiles].
+* Privacy-enabling DNS server: A DNS server that implements DNS-over-TLS [RFC7858] and may optionally implement DNS-over-DTLS [RFC8094].
+The server should also offer at least one of the credentials described in Section 8 of [@?I-D.ietf-dprive-dtls-and-tls-profiles] and implement the (D)TLS profile described in Section 9 of [@?I-D.ietf-dprive-dtls-and-tls-profiles].

 * DPPPS: DNS Privacy Policy and Practice Statement, see (#dns-privacy-policy-and-practice-statement).

-* DNS privacy service: A resolver that offers service via a privacy-enabling DNS server and provides either an informal statement of policy and practice with regard to users privacy or a formal DPPPS.
+* DNS privacy service: The service that is offered via a privacy-enabling DNS server and is documented either in an informal statement of policy and practice with regard to users privacy or a formal DPPPS.

 # Server capabilities to maximise DNS privacy